Lightning-AI/pytorch-lightning/docs/source/trainer.rst

 .. note::

     This argument is a bit different from ``limit_train/val/test_batches``.
-Setting this argument will disable tuner, logger callbacks like ``LearningRateLogger`` and runs for only 1 epoch.
-This must be used only for debugging purposes. ``limit_train/val/test_batches`` only limits the number of batches and won't disable anything.
+Setting this argument will disable tuner, checkpoint callbacks, early stopping callbacks, loggers and logger callbacks like ``LearningRateLogger`` and runs for only 1 epoch.
+This must be used only for debugging purposes.
+    ``limit_train/val/test_batches`` only limits the number of batches and won't disable anything.

 flush_logs_every_n_steps
 ^^^^^^^^^^^^^^^^^^^^^^^^